Brett-Tanner/Journal/2024/Sep_24.md

 ## September 12th

+- [x] Ignore my beautiful summary page to redirect to the ugly complete page on the main site when setsu inquiry made
+- [x] Add some text to the event site confirmation emails

+### Expo prep

+- Add an API on the LMS to receive form submissions & email Nakagawa san
+  - [x] Add the controller & non-DB model
+  - [x] Create the mailer
+    - [x] Create a job to send the mail
+- [x] Also need to set up an inquiries@vision-up.biz email address, which forwards to Nakagawa san
+- [x] Add age ranges to level cards for teacher page k3-6, ele6-12
+- [x] Make sure the cards don't fill the whole screen when there're less than 4
+- [x] Check how Luis keeps getting the fun colorscheme on org 3
+- [x] make monthly materials default to current week, not blank
+- [x] Add priority label to support requests form
+- [x] Also send emails when a support request is made

+### Leaving prep

+- [x] Add SchoolsController#index to allow reordering school display order on one page
+  - [x] Add `position` col to schools
+  - [x] Use the position attr in the setsu calendar to sort
+  - [x] Figure out the way to deploy with minimal disruption
+- [x] Add ability to delete areas
+  - [x] Change policy to allow admins to delete areas
+  - [x] Refactor area related views to Haml

+## September 13th

 - [] Fix whatever error the guy who message afterhours is seeing, once I get a URL
 - [] Need a separate boolean column for whether the kid has a food allergy
   - Talk to leroy about it